dr-yst/org-x/memory-bank/activeContext.md

 ## Recent Changes

 ### Technical Changes
+1. Added: Type definition sharing with tauri-specta
+   - Implemented automatic TypeScript bindings generation for Rust API
+   - Created improved frontend components using the generated bindings
+   - Set up proper API error handling and typing

-1. Added: Implementation of headline hierarchy processing
+2. Added: Implementation of headline hierarchy processing
    - Created an algorithm to convert flat headline list to proper hierarchy
    - Implemented index-based tracking to avoid Rust borrow checker issues
    - Added comprehensive tests for hierarchy processing

-2. Added: Basic content extraction for headlines
+3. Added: Basic content extraction for headlines
    - Implemented a simplified content extraction mechanism
    - Adapted tests to work with the current implementation
    - Provided foundation for more comprehensive content parsing in the future